2 Bedroom Home in No. Sioux City - $389,000

-New construction "1556 Duplex" open concept floor plan with estimated completion mid~May by Brown Wegher Residential LLC.
-2 bedroom 2 bath featuring: master suite with walk~in tile shower, main floor laundry plus mud room, quartz kitchen counters, 74" electric fireplace.
+New construction "1556 Duplex" open concept floor plan with estimated completion mid-May by Brown Wegher Residential LLC.
+2 bedroom 2 bath featuring: master suite with walk-in tile shower, main floor laundry plus mud room, quartz kitchen counters, 74" electric fireplace.
 Concrete patio off living room plus ready to finish basement.
-High efficiency furnace plus programmable thermostat.
+High efficiency furnace with programmable thermostat.
 The information provided is to be used as a guideline only.
-During the construction process the builder may make changes..
+During the construction process the builder may make changes...

 2 Bedroom Home in No. Sioux City - $389,000